jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/PaloAlto-Unit-42-Ransomeware-Extortion-Report-2023.md

 additional extortion tactic.

 ## Common Extortion Tactics
-*Image description: A screenshot of a BlackCat ransom note.
-The text reads:
+![Image description: An example of a BlackCat ransom note dropped on a compromised system] Figure 2.
+An example of a BlackCat ransom note dropped on a compromised system
->> What happened?
+> What happened?
 Important files on your network was ENCRYPTED and now they have “[REDACTED]” extension.
 In order to recover your files you need to follow instructions below.
->> Sensitive Data
+> Sensitive Data
 Sensitive data on your network was DOWNLOADED.
 If you DON’T WANT your sensitive data to be PUBLISHED you have to act quickly.
 Data includes: